chunleng/cv/index.md

 ## Professional Summary

-Throughout mine career, I have been working with good people on data-related projects.
-Moreover in the recent projects, I am given opportunities to lead and manage the project in the aspects of human management, technical design and project planning.
+Throughout my career, I have been working with good people on data-related projects.
+In recent projects, my company has given me the opportunities to lead and manage in the area of human management, technical design, and project planning.

 ### Specialized In